Ozempic Gastroparesis Causation: FDA Warning and Risk Assessment

 Frequently Asked Questions

-If you experience persistent nausea, vomiting, early satiety, bloating, or abdominal pain while on Ozempic, consult your healthcare provider.
-They may evaluate you for gastroparesis using gastric emptying scintigraphy.
-Depending on severity, your doctor may consider dose adjustment or discontinuation of Ozempic.
+If you experience persistent nausea, vomiting, early satiety, or abdominal pain while on Ozempic, consult your healthcare provider.
+They may recommend dose reduction, temporary discontinuation, or switching to an alternative therapy.
+Diagnostic tests like gastric emptying scintigraphy can confirm gastroparesis.

 Does submitting information create an attorney-client relationship?